 “Thirty-third and thirty-fourth strictures,” offers Lilian from behind sealed eyelids.
-Her embarrassment spiked with the examination of the contraception mark.
 “There are thirty-six.
 Should the Master Medic wish it, I am able to recite them.”

 “That will not be necessary,” milord interjects.

 “You have her in a pretty box do you not?”
 Chin addresses his preeminence.
-Lucius has always been selfish.
-His demands on his apprentice are extreme.
 Chin is disgusted and not hesitant to express it.
 “Under the thirty-third, midday is the only respite sufficient for a meal.
 The thirty-fourth prohibits apprentices from consuming food at their worksites.”